trevorreynen/AI-and-Computer-Vision-Class/README.md

    - pip install opencv-contrib-python==4.0.1.24 numpy==1.19.5 pyyaml matplotlib pillow imageio tqdm six imutils
    - pip install https://pypi.python.org/packages/da/06/bd3e241c4eb0a662914b3b4875fc52dd176a9db0d4a2c915ac2ad8800e9e/dlib-19.7.0-cp36-cp36m-win_amd64.whl#md5=b7330a5b2d46420343fbed5df69e6a3f
       - For me, just doing "pip install dlib" did not work.
 The only way to install dlib is to run the command with the link above.
+      - This will possibly cause a few problems, at least for me it did.
+Once you install dlib 19.7.0, it will work for all programs using dlib except VirtualFace_Live.py.
+This problem is because it's not the correct version for that program but there is literally no way to properly update the version.
+It will just say something like "can't build wheel with that version of dlib" or similar.
    - pip install tensorflow==1.12.0
    - pip install keras==2.2.5
    - conda deactivate